Tip #4: Dress for Success

 Comfort | Confidence | Color

-No matter what you choose, it needs to be comfortable.
+No matter what you choose to wear, it needs to be comfortable.
 We tend to be active during engagement sessions and want to make sure you are having a great time as well.
 One of the areas where comfort is often forgone is in shoe selection.
-I understand that the shoes are an integral part of an outfit, and if less-than-comfortable shoes are the only downside to your favorite outfit, definitely bring them, but I also recommend bringing along a pair of flats or tennis shoes to change into before long walks.
+Shoes are an integral part of an outfit, and if less-than-comfortable shoes are the only downside to your favorite outfit, definitely bring them, but I also recommend bringing along a pair of flats or tennis shoes to change into before long walks.

 If you look in the mirror and radiate confidence with your outfit choice, it’s the right one.
 If you love everything but the top, pants, or shoes, we recommend going shopping in the pieces you like, and shopping for a replacement to the piece(s) you don’t like.
-Confidence radiates into your engagement photos, and though we have a number of steps we take to boost your and you fiancé’s confidence during the session, obtaining that innate sense of confidence beforehand makes a world of difference throughout the engagement session.
+After all, these confidence will soon radiate into your engagement photos.
+As Tulsa engagement photographers we have a number of steps we take to boost your and you fiancé’s confidence during the session, obtaining that innate sense beforehand makes a world of difference throughout the engagement session.